It is Eric Erickson here in for Rush Limbaugh here at the EIB Network.

 I'm sure the premise was good, but it's not good.

-You sound very conflicted here with the people.
+You sound very conflicted here.

-Yes, it is.
+Now, it is.

-And as far as hospitalists and people that work for hospitals, doctors, this has been going on for 30 years.
+This has been going on for 30 years.

 It's just been slowly going in.

-I would But aren't these issues between the patient and the doctor and not issues for the government and the doctor?
+But aren't these issues between the patient and the doctor and not issues for the government and the doctor?

-And and that's okay.
+And that's okay.

 Why not?

-Some of them are taking money and who knows what's going on.
+Some of them are taking money, and who knows what's going on.

 I like that somebody oversees because there's a lot of abuse out there.